ConorWilliams/AoC_2024/include/yeti/README.md

 1. Is a `parser_fn<P, S, T, E>`
 2. Has `.skip()` and `.mute()` methods.
 3. The methods in (2) must be valid for all VC.
-4. The methods in (3) must return the same type independent of the VC.
+4. The methods in (3) must return the same type (modulo const/volatile/ref) independent of the VC.
 5. The result of `.skip()` is a `parser<_, 'S, U, E>`.
 6. The result of `.mute()` is a `parser<_, 'S, T, U>`.